ibm-cloud-docs/cloud-databases/ha-dr.md

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

 Several minutes of database unavailability or connection interruptions are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

+If you have deployments in more than one region, you have to provision Sysdig and enable platform metrics in each region.
+For more information on enabling Sysdig, see your {{site.data.keyword.databases-for}} deployment's *Monitoring with Sysdig* page

 ## SLAs
 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.